barbaramazevedo/organo-react/README.md

 # Team Organizer - Start DB

-This project is a web application built with React to register and display team member cards for the Start DB program, organizing them by unit.
-The interface features a dynamic form where users can enter the member's name, role, image, and unit.
-Upon submission, a new customized card is generated and displayed in the section corresponding to the selected unit.
+This project is a web application built with React to register and display team member cards for the Start DB program, organizing them by team/unit.
+The interface features a dynamic form where users can enter the member's name, role, image, and team.
+Upon submission, a new customized card is generated and displayed in the section corresponding to the selected team.

 ## ✨ Features

 - [x] Add/remove collaborators
 - [x] Create new teams
-- [x] Local data persistence
+- [x] Local data persistence using localStorage
 - [x] Responsive interface
 - [x] Form toggle